 What to Know When Detoxing From Fentanyl?

 Detoxing from Fentanyl can be intense and difficult, but the right program can make the process safe and reduce suffering.
-There are several methods of detox, however, it’s important to research these methods and dispel any myths and chose the most effective form of treatment.
+There are several methods of detox.
+However, it’s important to research these methods, dispel any myths, and choose the most effective treatment form.

-Fentanyl is a synthetic opiate painkiller that is extremely potent and said to be more powerful than morphine.
+Fentanyl is a synthetic opiate painkiller that is extremely potent and more powerful than morphine.
 It’s meant to treat breakthrough cancer pain and chronic pain that can’t be controlled by other opiates.
-Certain forms of Fentanyl are only recommended for patients who are already opiate tolerant.
+Certain forms of Fentanyl are only recommended for already opiate tolerant patients.

 Despite what some may say, detox is not an easy process.
-Fentanyl detox can be especially difficult because of its potency.
-This drug has the potential to be habit forming and is often subject to abuse.
+Fentanyl detox can be challenging because of its potency.
+This drug can be habit-forming and is often subject to abuse.
 Attempting to stop Fentanyl “cold turkey” can be especially problematic.
 Fentanyl withdrawal can be intense with severe and often life-threatening symptoms.
 This is why professional detox is crucial.
 People are often unprepared for the force of physical and psychological symptoms that develop.

 Treatment Options For Fentanyl Addiction Can Be Risky And Long-Term

-Waismann Method’s Detox Renowned For Its Humane Approach
+Waismann Method’s Detox Renowned for Its Humane Approach and Succesful Results

-Rapid detox, which some believe is risky, can actually be safe and extremely effective if provided by the right company.
+Rapid detox, which some believe is risky, can be safe and extremely effective procedure when provided by a responsible center.
 Waismann Method Treatment can rid the body of Fentanyl dependency in less than two hours.
 Patients will be required to stay in the hospital for an additional 2-to-5 days for monitoring.

-Following their hospital stay, patients will attend the Domus Retreat to focus on the psychological ramifications of addiction for 2-to-7 days.
+Following their hospital stay, patients will attend the Domus Retreat to focus on addiction’s psychological ramifications for 2-to-7 days.
 This inclusive approach to treatment quickly defeats the physical and psychological dependencies, allowing for long-term recovery.
-Waismann Method is a well respected and known company that provides humane detox.
+Waismann Method is a well-respected and known company that provides humane detox.